| Z I M - Abstract 2009(1) | Nov. 2009 |

 Suggestions |

-The main suggestions out of several suggestions are: Emergency readiness should be defined and remunerated by performance contracts.
+The main suggestions which were deduced from several others, are: (1) Emergency readiness should be defined and remunerated by performance contracts.
 A bonus system could promote the attainment of certain emergency targets.
-To be able to judge the costs of emergency treatment, all DRGs should be splitted by the criterium "with/without emergency attendance".
-Thus, "emergency attendance" must be defined.
-A medical definition is suggested like: "Emergency attendances are attendances of patients who are required to be treated within x (e. g.
+(2) To be able to assess the costs of emergency treatment, all DRGs should be split as per the criterion "with/without emergency attendance".
+The concept of "emergency attendance" must therefore be defined.
+A medical definition would be: "Emergency attendances are attendances of patients who are required to be treated within x (e. g.
 12) hours."
-If cost differences are seen, they can be represented by apart DRG weights for DRGs "with emergency attendance" and DRGs "without emergency attendance". |
+If cost differences arise, these can be taken into account by applying separate DRG weights for DRGs "with emergency attendance" and DRGs "without emergency attendance". |

 9 |